This post may contain affiliate links. Read our disclosure page for full details.

 I had my heart broken in 2009.
 I don’t think of that time often, but it seemed fitting to return to the story now.
 I’m at one of the highest points in my life; one of the happiest times.
 December of 2009— that was one of the lowest.
 And yet, it has all turned around and become better than I ever imagined it would be.
 I’ve known heartache and I’ve known loss.
 Indeed, can you appreciate what you have as deeply if you’ve never experienced that kind of pain?
 I believe you can, but having your heart broken does serve to remind you how precious it all is.

-I wanted to share my tale to offer encouragement.
+I wanted to share my tale to offer encouragement for getting over a breakup.
 Even in some of the darkest times, the light is usually just around the corner.

 I was in college & living with my boyfriend of nearly 4 1/2 years.
 I was happy as a clam.
 I loved my school, had an amazing theatre department full of friends.
 I thought our future was set.
 We’d leave college, move to NYC, and struggle as young actors trying to become famous, poor but happy.